0%

 3. TACTICAL STRATEGY

-• Spawn: Dime-sized spawn sacks (pink or chartreuse mesh) are still effective if fished near the bottom on a jaw jacker or deadstick.
+• Bait: Dime-sized spawn sacks (pink or chartreuse mesh) are the #1 producer.

 4. REGULATIONS SNAPSHOT